It's far more than just a delicious drink recipe.

 The other result you might find for “Mexican Coffee” is some sort of alcoholic drink, though what exactly that might entail is hard to pin down.
 I highly recommend taking a peek at this YouTube video of servers preparing a so-called Mexican coffee in Cabo San Lucas, but just as highly recommend against trying that at home (for reasons that should become clear upon clicking).

 Other so-called Mexican coffees seem to just be recipes for Irish Coffee with tequila replacing whiskey, which I don’t think is a great pairing.
 Try changing up your Irish coffee recipe with mezcal instead (the smoky notes should complement the organic coffee and cream well), maybe throwing in a little Kahlua (an honest to goodness Mexican product) too.
 If you have an espresso machine and don’t mind shelling out for a new bottle of liquor, an actual Mexican coffee cocktail is the carajillo.
 There are variations, but at its simplest a carajillo coffee cocktail consists of more or less equal parts espresso and the sweet Spanish liqueur Licor 43.
 Mix them up, pour it over ice, and get to partying.

 Great Mexican Coffee to Try

 Whether you’re making a pour over or a carajillo, Mexican coffee has a ton to offer.
-No matter what kind of coffee drinker you are, there’s probably a Mexican coffee for you.
+No matter what kind of coffee drinker you are or which coffee taste you most prefer, there’s probably a Mexican coffee for you.
 And for coffee drinkers outside of Mexico the selection’s only getting better!